 Burner slot - A position in an FPL squad which is sacrificed to allow FPL managers to spend more budget on other assets.
 These players are ones who are the cheapest available in the position and are unlikely to play any minutes, for example, a £4.5m forward.

-Burning a transfer - When managers have two free transfers and fail to use one of them, they are deemed to have "burned a transfer" because that transfer is now lost and cannot be used.
+Burning a transfer - When managers have five free transfers and fail to use one of them, they are deemed to have "burned a transfer" because that transfer is now lost and cannot be used.

 Dead-ending - Managers often “dead-end” their teams in the run-up to a Wildcard.
 This means targeting players who you would not want to own long-term, likely because they have a Double Gameweek or do not blank, who are then immediately sold on Wildcard.